MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BroadMatch.md

 - If you find that some of your broad match keywords are matching on search terms that aren't relevant to your business, you can use [negative keywords](hlp_BA_CONC_AboutNegativeKeywords.md) to fine-tune or restrict how the broad match is being applied.
 - If you are interested in improving your click-through rate (CTR), consider using exact and phrase match.
 While this means that your ads will show far less often than if you used broad match, having a higher CTR means that your ads are being more precisely targeted.
 [Learn more about your options for keyword match type](hlp_BA_CONC_MatchOptions.md)
 - Preferring short keywords over long keywords can also improve the quality of your matches when using broad match.
 - Your quality score shows you how competitive your ads are in the marketplace.
-A low quality score means that your competitors’ campaigns are performing better than yours – in other words, their ads are probably showing more often and more prominently on the search results page.
+A low quality score means that your competitorsâ€™ campaigns are performing better than yours â€“ in other words, their ads are probably showing more often and more prominently on the search results page.